 I have a confession: I had never heard of Bakewell tarts, puddings, slices or any other variant of Bakewell confectionery until I set foot upon these shores.
-Clearly the English who colonised my little bit of Africa were not from Derbyshire near the Peak District – this is where you will find the town of Bakewell where the tart originated and it’s the town that gave the tart its name (rather than the name being purely descriptive ;-)).
+Clearly the English who colonised my little bit of Africa were not from Derbyshire near the Peak District – this is where you will find the town of Bakewell where the pudding (or tart, depending on your camp) originated and it’s the town that gave the tart its name (rather than the name being purely instructive!).

 So, there I was, faced with the prospect of making this unfamiliar English confection while trying simultaneously to pack for the Henley foodbloggers’ picnic and entertain my houseguests with a braai (BBQ).
 What to do, what to do… But help was at hand in the shape of Nigella Lawson’s Feast, where I found a recipe for Bakewell slices – even more perfect.
 These sounded more portable and therefore ideal, considering I had to drag them clear across London the following day to get them to the picnic!